google/haskell-trainings/README.md

 ### Exercises

 The codelabs only require ghc to be installed and in the path as well as one of Stack or Cabal.
+Step-by-step instructions will be provided to guide you through the installation process, at the point where these tools will be necessary.
-Running `make` in each codelab directory will identify which of the tool is installed and use that to build the exercises as well as run the test.
+In case you already have them installed, running `make` in each codelab directory will identify which of the tool is installed and use that to build the exercises as well as run the test.

+There is also a possiblity to run the codelabs using Docker.
+See the instructions in the codelab directories.

 To solve an exercise, you need to replace `codelab` with the actual implementation.
 For the 101 course, each different codelab directory (except